dune-community/dune-gdt-pymor-interaction/README.md

   ```

   This creates a directory corresponding to the selected options
-  (e.g. `build-gcc-debug`) which contains a subfolder for each DUNE module.
+  (e.g. `build-gcc-debug-no-mpi`) which contains a subfolder for each DUNE module.

 * Symlink the build directory to allow automatic discovery of the generated python
   bindings: